Qatar National Library station

 The Qatar National Library station is a station on the Doha Metro's Green Line in the Al Shagub district.
 It serves the municipality of Al Rayyan, specifically Al Shagub and other districts associated with Education City and Qatar Foundation.
-It is found on Al Luqta Street, beside the Qatar National Library.
+It is located on Al Luqta Street, beside the Qatar National Library.

 The station currently has no metrolinks.
 Facilities on the premises include restrooms and a prayer room.

 History

 The station was opened to the public on 10 December, 2019 along with the other stations of the Green Line (also known as the Education Line).